glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Support for new VEP version
 <!-- MR !371 -->
 Added support for updated version of VEP (v98.3), including fixes for:
-- Fetching latest HGNC symbol (using RefSeq GFF files).
+- Fetching latest HGNC gene symbol.
 - Choosing the correct RefSeq transcript version.
 If possible, the version specified in the gene panel is chosen, otherwise the latest available version is used.

 #### Other UI improvements and bugfixes